ctrlplusb/monilla/readme.md

 &nbsp;

 ### 5.4.
-Watching for updates to your packages
+Watching updates to linked packages

-To watch for changes to your packages, resulting in automatic building and refreshing of the packages, execute the following command;
+Watching your linked packages results in automatic building and pushing of the updates;

 ```bash
 npx monilla watch